Stackclash/5e-vault/4. World Almanac/NPCs/Yeenoghu.md

     \  \n- Iron Spike.
 Yeenoghu causes an iron spike—5 feet tall and 1 inch in\
     \ diameter—to burst from the ground at a point he can see within 100 feet of him.\
     \ Any creature in the space where the spike emerges must make a DC 24 Dexterity\
     \ saving throw.
-On a failed save, the creature takes dice: 6d8|avg (6d8) piercing\
+On a failed save, the creature takes dice:6d8|text(27) (6d8)\
-    \ damage and is [[/5.
-Mechanics/Rules/Conditions.md#restrained|restrained]] by being\
+    \ piercing damage and is [[/5.
+Mechanics/Rules/Conditions.md#restrained|restrained]]\
-    \ impaled on the spike.
-A creature can use an action to remove itself (or a creature\
+    \ by being impaled on the spike.
+A creature can use an action to remove itself\
-    \ it can reach) from the spike, ending the restrained condition.  \n- Pack Rush.\
+    \ (or a creature it can reach) from the spike, ending the restrained condition.\
-    \ Each gnoll or hyena that Yeenoghu can see can use its reaction to move up to\
+    \  \n- Pack Rush.
+Each gnoll or hyena that Yeenoghu can see can use its reaction\
-    \ its speed.  "
+    \ to move up to its speed.  "
   "name": ""
 "regional_effects":
 - "desc": "The region containing Yeenoghu's lair is warped by his magic, creating\